serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

 Generating architecture comparison
 **********************************
-You can generate architecture comparison report by executing :func:`langgraph_log_parser.create_html.compare` and supplying the metod with the list of architectures You would like to compare.
+You can generate architecture comparison report by executing :func:`langgraph_compare.create_html.compare` and supplying the metod with the list of architectures You would like to compare.
 Function will look for experiments by default in the :code:`experiments` folder `(however if needed - You can specify the paths directly)`.
 After generating the function should automatically save the report in:
 :code:`comparison_reports` directory and open the report in Your default browser.